jtkovacs/jtkovacs.github.io/TOC/split-add_TOC-log.md

     - $ PUSH 'Commit message'

-I think to finish TOC.py I need to combine calculation of nr with header extraction:
+I think to finish TOC.py I need to combine calculation of nr with header extraction, maybe using functions:

+- for each line in input.md, extract headers
+- for each header, calculate number prefix:
+    - find its header level
+    - for headers[1:], find the header level of the preceeding header
+-